February 27, 2018

 Example: A mobile phone online store gives a 10% discount plus free shipping to every first time shopper.

-Learn how to create this type of discount with woocommerce all discounts.
+Learn how to create this type of discount with Conditional Discounts for WooCommerce.

 - Newsletter or email discounts